 My mentor was Vlad Danciu [senior UX/UI consultant at NEORIS].
 I really had the best mentor.
 He was a little easier on me than I wanted him to be, but he would always come with good advice.
 He would say, "These are the things that you're doing very well, and here’s what you can improve on.”
 But I told him straight out of the gate, “I’m determined to make this work.
 I need to take care of my wife and family, so I’m going to give this everything I have.
 You don’t have to be nice.”
 That gave him the freedom to give honest feedback and help me make improvements.

-During my first week on the job, I had to reorganize the geolocation services for the Disney Parks Experience mobile app.
-Next week, I’ll be working on user flows.
-Disney is updating a lot of its processes over the next couple of years, so it’s really fun to be part of a team that is building something from the ground up and doing so much restructuring.
+New: During my first week on the job, I had to start looking at user stories to modernize a current version of an app..
+It’s really fun to be part of a team that is building something from the ground up and doing so much restructuring.

-Actually, several different departments were fighting over me–the Disney Products and Experiences, the cast team, Disney Cruise Line, and then food and beverage.
+Actually, several different departments were interested in me–the Disney Products and Experiences, the cast team, Disney Cruise Line, and then food and beverage.
 They all wanted me to join their team.
-I was lucky enough to be in the right place at the right time.

 Absolutely.
 Disney was always the end game for me.
 You get to work in the entertainment industry at a huge company with an amazing repertoire.
 So I made my own personal project specifically for the interview.
 I basically pulled a lot of elements from Disney’s existing mobile apps and used my own design solutions to solve a problem that was outlined in the job description.